 As a lover of glam decor, I’m partial to furniture with metallic finishes.
 But I can’t always find (or afford) the pieces I want in a gold or silver version.
 So I decided to do my own glam furniture makeover by learning how to apply gold leaf.
 And it’s much easier than I thought it would be!

 Last week I posted the updated version of my bar cabinet and promised that I would create a tutorial for how to do the gold leaf on the front of it.

 Okay, they were faux gold.
 Since it was a very inexpensive piece of furniture, I didn’t think it was worth spending the money for real gold 🙂

-Since it was my first time applying gold leaf sheets, I was a little nervous about how it was going to turn out.
-And I was surprised at how easy it ended up being!
+It was my first time applying gold leaf sheets, so I was a little nervous about how it was going to turn out.
+In the end, I was surprised at how easy it ended up being!

 Yes, the gold sheets are very delicate (they tear and wrinkle very easily!), but since I wasn’t looking for a perfectly smooth gold finish, I think that actually added to the finish.

 Keep reading to find out how to apply gold leaf to furniture.